Need fresh YouTube video ideas for your channel in 2017?

 Coming up with new YouTube Video Ideas is either an exciting task or one that has you sitting around staring at the ceiling and procrastinating for most of the day.

 If you are struggling to find ideas on what videos you should be producing for your YouTube channel, then hopefully this article can give you laser-like focus.
-I’d love for you to be churning out quality videos like a Hollywood movie director.
+Our goal today is to get you pushing our more quality videos, increase your youtube subscribers and learn a few tips and tricks on video editing.

 This particular approach is one I learnt from Adam Linkenauger, who has the most successful basketball training YouTube channel on the planet.